MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 - Check the API permissions assigned to the app to ensure that the permissions are consistent with what is expected for the app.
 - Check Audit logs (filter **Activity** by **Update Application** or **Update Service Principal**).
-- Confirm whether the connection strings are consistent and whether has the sign-out URL has been modified.
+- Confirm whether the connection strings are consistent and whether has the sign out URL has been modified.
 - Confirm whether the domains in the URL are in-line with those registered.
 - Determine whether anyone has added an unauthorized redirect URL.
 - Confirm ownership of the redirect URI that you own to ensure it did not expire and was claimed by an adversary.